Install

 If this page opens an error message then please ask your WooCommerce administrator to configure WooCommerce API on version 3.

-Steps to migrate your Store from WooCommerce to Shopify:
+Steps to migrate your Store from WordPress to Shopify

-2. Construct the WooCommerce API URL with credentials in the following template:
+2. Construct the WordPress API URL with the credentials you’ve generated.

 3. Start a new import job from the WooCommerce API URL.